 In addition to my courtroom experience, I have many years of expertise advocating for clients involved in mediation and arbitration.
-I have been recognized by Best Lawyers Canada™ (2010-2018) and I was honoured to have been appointed a Queen’s Counsel in December 2018.
+I was honoured to have been appointed a Queen’s Counsel in December 2018.
 My effective representation of clients includes taking cases to trial for people who have sustained brain injuries and spinal cord injuries.
 Whether my clients need help negotiating a compensation claim or taking the matter forward to trial, my knowledge and ability as an advocate have produced positive outcomes for my clients.

 I work out of the firm’s Kelowna office along with paralegal Cathy Davies and I am the contact lawyer for the firm’s Vernon office.

 My Philosophy and Approach

 I understand the immediate and long-term impact that a severe injury has on individuals and their families.
 My first concern is to ensure access for my client to the full range of appropriate treatments to assist recovery.
 I have many years of experience dealing with people who have sustained brain and spinal cord injuries.
 Aside from the obvious and immediate devastating physical and emotional consequences for the injured person, these types of severe injuries also have a definite long-term impact on family dynamics.
 Therefore, the recovery process should include acute care treatment, rehabilitative therapies and counseling for the injured person and family members who need to learn how to help injured loved ones cope with a new reality and how to deal with their own feelings about the situation.

 My approach includes taking steps to ensure that my clients are aware of the full range of opportunities available to assist in an optimal recovery plan.
 My job also necessarily includes helping to arrange for the financial resources to cover the costs of implementing that plan.